Fregixe/currencyapi/README.md

 ```
 ## SWAGGER

-Api has a build-in swagger tool for easier testing api.
+API has a build-in swagger tool for easier testing api.
 To use it, just after running the app go to:
 ```
     http://localhost:8080/swagger-ui/
 ```